 There may also be conditions or infections that developed in the hospital but have gone ignored, missed or misdiagnosed.
 These can prove to be devastating when patients are left to cope with the untreated conditions on their own.

 In order to address post-hospitalization syndrome and keep patients safer after being discharged, it has been suggested that hospitals take better precautions when it comes to examining a patient’s next steps.
 It has also been suggested that by defining preventable readmissions hospitals will be more effective in transitioning patients.
-Some step include, carefully assessing their acute condition, recording potential stressors or medication issues that may arise and being sure to fully inform patients of what they can do to reduce potential complications that may arise after leaving a facility.
+Some steps include carefully assessing their acute condition, recording potential stressors or medical issues that may arise, and being sure to fully inform patients of what they can do to reduce potential complications that may arise after leaving a facility.
 It is within hospitals’ power to take a great step forward in promoting patient safety and reducing preventable readmissions.

 Journal of Hospital Medicine, “Assessing Preventability in the Quest to Reduce Hospital Readmissions” Julia G. Lavenberg et al, Jun.
 25, 2014